New side bar web browser for more weather info or your web page of interest.

 Utopoia:

-Also the Day 1, 24-hour Quantitative Precipitation Forecast QPF contours have
+Also the Days 1-3 Quantitative Precipitation Forecast QPF contours have

 period is described